 An acute aggregate exposure assessment includes only dietary(food and drinking water) exposure to acifluorfen.
-As reported in sections 4.2.3. and 4.2.4. of this document, drinking water levels of comparison (DWLOCs), using modeling data, were calculated for use as a surrogate measure of water exposure because uncertainties in the water monitoring data precluded their use in quantitative risk assessments.
+As reported in sections 4.2.3. and 4.2.4. of this document, drinking water levels of comparison (DWLOCs) were compared to modeling data because uncertainties in the water monitoring data precluded their use in quantitative risk assessments.
 The DWLOC{acute} is the concentration in drinking water as a part of the aggregate acute exposure that occupies no more than 100% of the acute PAD.
 There may be a concern if modeled water exposure is greater than the DWLOC.
 As shown in Table 8, the modeled concentrations in surface and drinking water are much less than the DWLOC{acute} and there is no concern for acute aggregate exposure.